hale212/Web-scraping/README.md

 # Web-scraping
-Extract data by using web craping
+Extract data by using web scraping